oVirt/ovirt-site/source/vdsm/for-ppc64.html.md

     cd ~/rpmbuild/RPMS/ppc64
     yum install *

-*   Replace your POWER7 optimized glibc for the generic ppc64 package:
+*   Replace your POWER7 optimized glibc for the generic ppc64 package (this is a workaround for [this](https://bugzilla.redhat.com/show_bug.cgi?id=1059428) bug: ):

 <!-- -->